-In addition to his position as associate professor in the KU Department of Clinical Laboratory Sciences, Dr. Zhu also holds adjunct assistant professor positions in both the Department of Biochemistry and Molecular Biology and the Department of Physical Therapy and Rehabilitation Science – both also at the University of Kansas Medical Center.
+In addition to his position as associate professor in the KU Department of Clinical Laboratory Sciences, Hao Zhu, PhD, also holds adjunct assistant professor positions in both the Department of Biochemistry and Molecular Biology and the Department of Physical Therapy and Rehabilitation Science at the University of Kansas Medical Center.

-In 1987, Dr. Zhu received a Bachelor of Science in Biological Engineering from Fudan University in Shanghai, China.
-Then, at the University of Texas at Austin, he earned a doctorate from the Department of Zoology in 1994.
-Later, he completed a post-doctoral fellowship from Harvard Medical School in 1999.
+In 1987, Zhu received a bachelor's degree in biological engineering from Fudan University in Shanghai, China.
+At the University of Texas at Austin, he earned a doctorate from the Department of Zoology, in 1994.
+He completed a post-doctoral fellowship from Harvard Medical School in 1999.

 Zhu is the principal investigator in the Zhu Diabetes Research Group Lab, a research group focused on better understanding the molecular mechanisms, potential interventions and treatments for Type 1 and Type 2 diabetes.
 More specifically, Zhu hopes to reveal the molecular and biochemical basis of diabetes and lipid metabolism and apply the knowledge to disease prevention and treatment in humans.